Joone (director)

-Joone is an American entrepreneur, photographer, director and producer.
-For directing pornographic films, he won AVN Award twice.
+Joone is an American Iranian entrepreneur, photographer, director and producer.
+He has won two AVN Awards for directing pornographic films.
 In 1993, Joone founded American pornographic movie studio Digital Playground and was a co-owner of the company until it was acquired by Manwin in 2012.

 Career

 He founded the Digital Playground company in 1993 when he was 25 and still a student, initially making adult CD-ROM computer games.

 Commenting on the transition of the pornography industry from the underground economy to mainstream corporate acceptance, the company's founder said: "I look at the porn business where Vegas and gambling was in the 70's… Vegas was still mob-owned and they were making the transition between these small groups of people to being corporate owned… I feel the same exact thing is going to happen with adult".

 Joone has directed the pornographic films Pirates and Pirates II: Stagnetti's Revenge.

 In January 2012, alongside his ex-wife Samantha Lewis—who was co-owner, CEO and President of Digital Playground—he reached an agreement with Fabian Thylmann to sell the company to Manwin.
 On the acquisition, Joone commented: "To me this deal is no different than the acquisition of Pixar by Disney, The consumer is going to see more blockbusters, big-budget productions, and it's our goal to create the next genre of adult entertainment.
 This acquisition is a marriage between two industry leaders.
 Adult entertainment is changing and Manwin has a lead on technology."
 The price or terms of the deal was not disclosed, but it was announced that Lewis and Joone will "continue to oversee the studio"; however, it was reported in March that Manwin had released Lewis and some other employees.